MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/o365-data-locations.md

 ### Where can I find data residency information for Microsoft Azure?

-Please review the[Products available by region](https://go.microsoft.com/fwlink/p/?linkid=2093451) page to find data residency information for Microsoft Azure.
+Please review the [Products available by region](https://go.microsoft.com/fwlink/p/?linkid=2093451) page to find data residency information for Microsoft Azure.

 ### What are Multi-Geo Capabilities in Office 365?